GoobyCorp/Xbox-360-Crypto/README.md

 Most things work across Windows, macOS, and Linux but anything that requires packing or unpacking the CE/SE/5BL will only work on Windows.

+This tool suite is BYOK (Bring Your Own Keys)

 ### [XeCrypt.py](XeCrypt.py)
 A library that includes most of the Xbox 360's cryptographic library.